lgsvl/lanefollowing/README.md

 Now, it's time to deploy your trained model and test drive with it using LGSVL Simulator.
 You can replace your trained model with an existing one in `lanefollowing/ros2_ws/src/lane_following/model/model.h5` as this is the path for deployment.

+To drive a car in autonomous mode:
+- Launch **LGSVL Simulator**
+- Create a simulation in **Random Traffic** mode
+- Select your preferred map (e.g., **San Francisco**) for driving
+- Select your preferred vehicle (e.g., **Lincoln2017MKZ**) with the sensor configuration above
+    - You are free to remove both side cameras from the sensor JSON as the model only uses the center camera in driving mode
+- Make sure your vehicle has ROS2 bridge in the sensor setup
+- Run your simulation

 To launch *rosbridge* and *drive* ROS2 node in a terminal:
 ```
 docker-compose up drive